Victor Asal, Co-Director

 Visit Faculty Webpage

-In addition to being co-director of PVC, Victor Asal is Director of the Center for Policy Research and an Associate Professor in the Department of Political Science and the director of the Homeland Security Certificate and MPA Concentration in the Department of Public Administration and Policy.
+In addition to being co-director of PVC, Victor Asal is Chair of the Department of Public Administration, and an Associate Professor in the Department of Political Science and the director of the Homeland Security Certificate and MPA Concentration in the Department of Public Administration and Policy.
 He received his PhD in Government and Politics from the University of Maryland, College Park.
 He is also, along with R. Karl Rethemeyer, the co-director of the Project on Violent Conflict.
 Dr. Asal is affiliated with the National Consortium for the Study of Terrorism and Responses to Terrorism (START), a Department of Homeland Security Center of Excellence.
 Dr. Asal’s research focuses on the choice of violence by nonstate organizational actors as well as the causes of political discrimination by states against different groups.
 In addition, Prof. Asal has done research on the impact of nuclear proliferation and on the pedagogy of simulations.
 Asal has been involved in research projects funded by the Defense Advanced Research Projects Agency, Defense Threat Reduction Agency, The Department of Homeland Security, The National Science Foundation, and The Office of Naval Research.

 Prof. Asal teaches courses on world and comparative politics, political violence, negotiation and research design.
 He has worked as a negotiation trainer in a variety of settings, most notably as a trainer for army officers, and civil servants running simulations on negotiation, democracy, and crisis behavior.
 Asal has also, in conjunction with the ICONS Project, created simulations on varied topics, including the India-Pakistan Kashmiri crisis, minority peoples in Indonesia, a U.S. Senate bill mark-up process, and war crime.
 Working with ICONS, Asal has facilitated crisis leadership training seminars for the United States Office of Personnel Management.